 While the responsibility of governments is recognised by many, few are aware of any actions being taken.
 Only 39% agree that their country’s government has a clear strategy to tackle climate change.
 There is little difference in countries who already have legally binding commitments to achieving net zero such as Great Britain (39%), France (34%), Hungary (29%) and Sweden (38%).

-Mehodology: Ipsos interviewed a representative sample of 23,577 adults aged 16-74 in 30 different countries globally and 16-99 in Norway.
+Ipsos in the UK interviewed a representative sample of 23,577 British adults aged 16-74 in 30 different countries globally and 16-99 in Norway.
 Interviews were conducted using the Ipsos online panel system between 18 February – 4 March 2022.
 Data are weighted to match the profile of the population of this audience.
 All polls are subject to a wide range of potential sources of error.

 The countries reporting herein are Argentina, Australia, Belgium, Brazil, Canada, mainland China, Chile, Colombia, France, Great Britain, Germany, Hungary, India, Ireland, Italy, Japan, Malaysia, Mexico, the Netherlands, Norway, Peru, Poland, Russia, Saudi Arabia, South Africa, South Korea, Spain, Sweden, Switzerland, Turkey and the United States of America.